linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

 ## Consequences

-- A large picked web attachment uploads with flat resident memory: nothing is read at pick time, and the browser streams the blob into the request at send time.
-A dropped file carries no source URL, takes the byte path and keeps the cost it has today.
+- A large web attachment uploads with flat resident memory whether it was picked or dropped: nothing is read at that point, and the browser streams the blob into the request at send time.
 - Rejecting an oversize file costs nothing: the size comes from the file handle, not from bytes.
   That is the path issue #4827 takes, and it never reaches the network layer at all.
 - A 401 mid-upload can now be replayed on web, which the previous web path could not do.